 It is important to note that when someone is detoxing from fentanyl, or any opioid, the risk of overdose is high if they relapse.
 The reason for this is because, during the detox, the body reduces its tolerance for the drug.
 Users who relapse may take the same dosage as they did before, which is higher than the body can handle, and it causes them to overdose.
-Thus, it is necessary to reach out for medical help to detox from any opioid, as the medical support can decrease the likelihood of relapse.
+Thus, it is necessary to reach out for medical help to detox from an opioid, as medical support can decrease the likelihood of relapse.

 Stopping fentanyl cold turkey is not suggested, as the withdrawal symptoms can be quite uncomfortable.
 Generally, physicians recommend patients use a taper schedule to come off opioids gradually.
 This helps when it comes to contending to some of the painful fentanyl withdrawal symptoms.
 Comprehensive treatment centers are equipped to offer inpatient or outpatient services to help those seeking to stop using fentanyl.